dvaumoron/puzzlefront/README.md

-# puzzlefront
+# PuzzleFront

-Repository containing the front part (Go targeting WebAssembly) of the PuzzleWeb project.
+Repository containing the front part (Go targeting [WebAssembly](https://webassembly.org/) of the [PuzzleWeb](https://github.com/dvaumoron/puzzleweb) project.

+build.sh call [TinyGo](https://tinygo.org/) in order to minimize the size of the wasm file.